-From September 2020 through March 2021, the USDA’s National Animal Health Monitoring System (NAHMS), in collaboration with the National Agricultural Statistics Service, will conduct a national study focusing on cattle health and management on U.S. feedlots with at least 50 head.
-The NAHMS Health Management on U.S. Feedlots, 2020 study is designed to provide a snapshot of current feedlot cattle health management practices.
+From March through August 2021, the USDA’s National Animal Health Monitoring System (NAHMS), in collaboration with the National Agricultural Statistics Service, will conduct a national study focusing on cattle health and management on U.S. feedlots with at least 50 head.
+The NAHMS Health Management on U.S. Feedlots 2021 study is designed to provide a snapshot of current feedlot cattle health management practices.
 The information collected will also allow for the analysis of trends in specific topics related to cattle health, based on previous NAHMS feedlot studies.